 a.
 Visual monitoring for benthic and planktonic HABs will occur seasonally, at a minimum, beginning approximately April 15 and continuing through October.
 Seasonal monitoring will commence with the initial filling of Sites Reservoir.
 Monitoring will begin earlier than April 15 if blooms are suspected.
 Initial early-season monitoring will consist of visual inspection and water sampling.
-Visual monitoring will be implemented consistent with the Surface Water Ambient Monitoring Program's (SWAMP's) Visual Guide to Observing Blooms (California Water Quality Monitoring Council 2017a) in the California Freshwater Harmful Algal Bloom Field Guide (SWAMP HAB Field Guide) (California Water Quality b.
+Visual monitoring will be implemented consistent with the Surface Water Ambient Monitoring Program's (SWAMP's) Visual Guide to Observing Blooms (California Water Quality Monitoring Council 2017a) in the California Freshwater Harmful Algal Bloom Field Guide (SWAMP HAB Field Guide) (California Water Quality

+- Monitoring Council 2018).
+Visual inspection will be made at several locations including along the perimeter of the reservoir and near the I/O tower. - b.
 It may be necessary to confirm that a suspected bloom is a cyanobacteria bloom rather than a non-toxic algal bloom.
 In this case, field microscopy will used to identify if cyanobacteria are present; water samples will be collected at multiple locations within the reservoir and downstream for microscopic visualization consistent with standard operating procedures in the SWAMP HAB Field Guide, which are currently under development.
 A qualified water quality specialist familiar with identifying cyanobacteria or otherwise appropriately trained person will be responsible for obtaining grab samples and visualizing the samples with a field microscope.
 If toxic benthic algal mats are suspected, their presence or absence will be confirmed with microscopy.